Ali Pasha of Yanina: Ali as Beylerbey

-Siege of Santa Maura
+Siege of Santa Maura (Lefkada)

 With the outbreak of the Russo-Turkish War in 1806, Ali decided to attack the Ionian Islands as a show of loyalty to the Sultan whilst using the war as a pretext to subjugate the coastal Epirote towns directly under the control of the Sublime Porte.
 Ali sent his son Veli Pasha to drive out the governor in Preveza and to subjugate Butrint, Igoumenitsa and Vonitsa, and he subsequently imposed his own system of governance and tax collection and confiscated properties in the cities.

 Parga, however, opposed Ali's advances yet again, this time with the support of a Russian garrison from Corfu.
 Ali demanded that the Russians give up the Souliotes who had taken refuge on the Ionian Islands along with the klephts from the Morea who had fled Veli's attacks, such as Theodoros Kolokotronis, and when these demands were refused.
 Ali prepared to attack Santa Maura, the location of exile for many of the Greek captains and their men, and he was aided by the French due to his good relations with Napoleon Bonaparte.
 The defense of Santa Maura was organised by Ioannis Kapodistrias, who commanded a force of Greek volunteers and Russian troops, including a regiment of 3,000 irregular light riflemen that consisted of Himariotes, Souliotes, Albanians and Greeks.
 A stand-off between the two sides ensued as they engaged in skirmishes, and the siege was interrupted when Ali had to return to Ioannina with 1,600 men to meet with emissaries sent by the Sultan.

 Ali's efforts were thwarted by Napoleon's victory against the Russians at the Battle of Friedland.
 This victory resulted in the signing of the Treaty of Tilsit in 1807, in which the Russians placed the Ionian Islands, Butrint, Preveza, Vonitsa and Parga back under French protection.
 Ioannis Kapodistrias notified Ali of the new situation, to which Ali replied that the truce has nothing to do with him but that he would honour it as long as no armatoli were left on the mainland.
 As a result, Ali would keep Butrint, Vonitsa and Preveza, but Parga would be transferred over to French forces by the Russian garrison.